sbip-sg/mecanywhere_desktop/docs/source/_static/desktop_guide.md

 ![Dashboard](/_static/images/dashboard.png)
 Here you can see an overview of your resources and transactions.

-On the top left, you can customize the resources to share and enable it to be connected to the MEC Anywhere ecosystem.
-This allows you to receive tasks from the MEC Anywhere network and earn rewards.
+On the top left, you can customize the resources to share and enable it to be connected to the MECA ecosystem.
+This allows you to receive tasks from the MECA network and earn rewards.
 Tasks will automatically execute on your machine.
 You will have to activate chosen tasks in the Tasks Management section and also register for a tower in the Tower Management section before you can receive any task.

 ### Tasks Management
 ![Tasks](/_static/images/tasks.png)